Aladago/vehicle-movement-data-analysis/README.md

     1. Next run the files by typing java VehicleLogAnalysisTest on the terminal and press enter.

 Each of the two options above will create three text files (.txt) for the three different tasks of the competition.

+## Additional Note
+The submission won second position in the competition.